Abjad/abjad/abjad/docs/source/reference_manual/staves/index.rst

    >>> staff.name = 'Example Staff'

-Staff names appear in LilyPond input:
+Staff names appear in LilyPond input but not in notational output:

 ::